godotengine/godot-docs/classes/class_audioeffectdistortion.rst

 Brief Description
 -----------------

-Adds a Distortion audio effect to an Audio bus.
+Adds a distortion audio effect to an Audio bus.

 Modify the sound to make it dirty.